 8. Monitor social media

 Social media is an invaluable resource for customer feedback and so-called ‘social-listening’.
-An ocean of tools like HootSuite and Klout are ready to gather mentions and conversations about your company on social media as well as monitor the social presence of your business rivals.
+An ocean of tools like HootSuite are ready to gather mentions and conversations about your company on social media as well as monitor the social presence of your business rivals.
 Social listening provides a great opportunity to get quality customer feedback and respond to any issue that might arise in the blink of an eye.

 9. Monitor customer feedback on other resources